Hyrax: Evolution

 All modern hyraxes are members of the family Procaviidae (the only living family within Hyracoidea) and are found only in Africa and the Middle East.
 In the past, however, hyraxes were more diverse and widespread.
-The order first appears in the fossil record at a site in the Middle East in the form of Dimaitherium, 37 million years ago.
+At one site in Egypt, the order first appears in the fossil record in the form of Dimaitherium, 37 million years ago, but much older fossils exist elsewhere.
 For many millions of years, hyraxes, proboscideans, and other afrotherian mammals were the primary terrestrial herbivores in Africa, just as odd-toed ungulates were in North America.

 Through the middle to late Eocene, many different species existed.
 The smallest of these were the size of a mouse but others were much larger than any extant relatives.
 Titanohyrax could reach 600 kg or even as much as over 1300 kg.
-Megalohyrax from the upper Eocene-lower Oligocene was as huge as tapir.
+Megalohyrax from the upper Eocene-lower Oligocene was as huge as a tapir.

 During the Miocene, however, competition from the newly developed bovids, which were very efficient grazers and browsers, displaced the hyraxes into marginal niches.
 Nevertheless, the order remained widespread and diverse as late as the end of the Pliocene (about two million years ago) with representatives throughout most of Africa, Europe, and Asia.

 The descendants of the giant "hyracoids" (common ancestors to the hyraxes, elephants, and sirenians) evolved in different ways.
 Some became smaller, and evolved to become the modern hyrax family.
 Others appear to have taken to the water (perhaps like the modern capybara), ultimately giving rise to the elephant family and perhaps also the sirenians.
 DNA evidence supports this hypothesis, and the small modern hyraxes share numerous features with elephants, such as toenails, excellent hearing, sensitive pads on their feet, small tusks, good memory, higher brain functions compared with other similar mammals, and the shape of some of their bones.

-Hyraxes are sometimes described as being the closest living relative of the elephant, although whether this is so is disputed.
+Hyraxes are sometimes described as being the closest living relative of the elephant, although this is disputed.
 Recent morphological- and molecular-based classifications reveal the sirenians to be the closest living relatives of elephants.
 While hyraxes are closely related, they form a taxonomic outgroup to the assemblage of elephants, sirenians, and the extinct orders Embrithopoda and Desmostylia.